komiga/ld26-prisma-assets/README.md

 Then you are probably looking for the [Ludum Dare entry page] (http://www.ludumdare.com/compo/ludum-dare-26/?action=preview&uid=14542).

+## Where is the code?

+In the super-repo.
+You can find the repo [here on GitHub] (https://github.com/komiga/ld26-prisma) if you just want to poke around.

 ## License

 Prisma is licensed under CC-BY-NC-ND 3.0 Unported, meaning you can